List of sumo trophies: Sumo award ceremony

 Makuuchis prizes are presented to the wrestler who achieved a championship win on the last day of one of the six main tournaments.
 Trophies are presented with handwritten victory certificates and supplementary cash prizes.
 With the increased number of prizes, the reward ceremony takes around 40 minutes to complete.
 Trophies may vary slightly by location, such as from the host municipality.
 In addition, since women are not allowed on the dohyō, only men can give the rewards.

 The Emperor's Cup and the Japan Sumo Association championship flag are returned by the winning wrestler himself at the return ceremony held after the ring-entering ceremonies on the first day of the next tournament.
 In addition, as a general rule, the master of the stable in which the winning wrestler belongs will act on his behalf if the wrestler cannot return it due to being kyūjō or retiring before the next tournament is held.

-If a wrestler in injured during the tournament but still manages to win, there is an example in which an oyakata or wakaimonogashira accompanies the winner because there are worries whether the wrestler can receive the trophy alone.
+If a wrestler is injured during the tournament but still manages to win, there is an example in which an oyakata or wakaimonogashira accompanies the winner because there are worries whether the wrestler can receive the trophy alone.
 This was the case for Chiyonofuji in the March 1989 tournament.

 In July 2010, following the baseball gambling scandal, the Sumo Association refused to award any prizes with the exception of the winner's flag and special prizes, in the form of taking responsibility for the turmoil and in 2011, the March tournament was cancelled and reclassified as a "Technical Examination Tournament", and no awards ceremony was organized.